TykTechnologies/tyk-operator/docs/portal/graphql_api.md

     namespace: default
 ```

-    Your API is not published to your Portal!!
+Your API is now published to your Portal!!

 ## Protected GraphQL Catalogue

-If you have a protected API, your users won’t be able to inspect the GraphQL schema or make API calls until they add their API Key to the Headers section
+If you have a protected API, your users won’t be able to inspect the GraphQL schema or make API calls until they add their API Key to the Headers section.

 ## CORS